xiaoyunyang/xiaoyunyang.github.io/content/post/interviewPrep/algo-linkedlist.md

 ## Reverse

-Write a function `reverseLL` which takes a LinkedList and returns a LinkedList that's the reverse.
+Write a function `reverseLL` which takes a linked list and returns a linked list that's the reverse.
 For example, `1 -> 2 -> 3 -> null` becomes `3 -> 2 -> 1 -> null`I'm using a recursive function but you can use a loop to do this.

 ```javascript
 const reverseLL = (ll, revLL) => {